JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 > He's not super-powered.
 He just likes to eat trash ...
 He's a robot whose goal in life is to eat trash.

+There is a sequel, "[Junkbot Undercover](https://en.brickimedia.org/wiki/Junkbot_Undercover)", but this article is only interested in the first game!

 |                                                       Guide                                                        |                                                      Gameplay                                                       |
 | :----------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------: |
 | [![Junkbot in-game guide](/assets/images/2024/junkbot-guide-thumbnail.png)](/assets/images/2024/junkbot-guide.png) | [![Junkbot gameplay](/assets/images/2024/junkbot-gameplay-thumbnail.png)](/assets/images/2024/junkbot-gameplay.png) |